klebgenomics/cipropaper/Validation/README.md

 #### CipPaper_Validation.Rmd Details

-- The antibiogram file should be in the in the same format as the NCBI's BioSample Antibiogram Format (see Download antibiogram template: https://www.ncbi.nlm.nih.gov/biosample/docs/antibiogram/).
+- The antibiogram file should be in the same format as the NCBI's BioSample Antibiogram Format (see Download antibiogram template: https://www.ncbi.nlm.nih.gov/biosample/docs/antibiogram/).
 If your antibiogram file is **not** in this format, please contact Kara (kara.tsang@lshtm.ac.uk) with the headers in your antibiogram file and a sample entry so that a CipPaper_Validation.Rmd file specific to your antibiogram data can be sent to you.

 - The antibiogram file's strain identifier column header is `strain`.